Skip to content

-Operators subject to the emissions trading scheme are required to monitor their greenhouse gas emissions.
-Companies’ reports on carbon dioxide emissions and applications for allocation of emission allowances must be verified by an independent accredited verifier.
-These verifiers are also referred to as verification bodies and are accredited by Swedac.
+Operators covered by emissions trading shall monitor and report their emissions.
+The reports shall be verified by an independent accredited verification body.
+These verification bodies are accredited by Swedac.

-Under “Requirements and Guidance Documents” is a list of the documents relevant to greenhouse gas verification for different areas.
+Under “Requirements and guidance documents”, you will find a list of documents relevant to greenhouse gas verification in different areas.

 Requirements and guidance documents - EU/ETS Verification of greenhouse gas emissions from fixed installations